Here's some bad news for people with arachnophobia: It's hobo spider mating season!

-Hobo spiders are most noticeable and active from August through October, when mating season happens and they are driven indoors.
+Hobo spiders are most noticeable and active from August through October, when spiders come indoors to mate.

 The name "hobo" is linked to the spider’s presumed spread to distant cities via railways.
 Hobo spiders are often found in log piles, rock piles/borders/retaining walls, crevices in soil or concrete, or locations where grass meets a building foundation.